ChaseC-130/ChaseC-130.github.io/public/markdown/definitions/ServiceLevel.md

  - Saturation (A measure of how full the system is, such as CPU or memory utilization)

 # Service Level Objective (SLO)
-A target or goal for the perofmrance of a serivce, as measured by an SLI.
+A target or goal for the performance of a serivce, as measured by an SLI.
 It's essentially a promise you make internally about how reliable or performant a service should be.
  - To set SLOs, you should choose relevant SLIs that matter to your users and reflect their experience with your service.
  - Set specific measurable targets for each SLI.
 For example, you might set an SLO that 99.9% of requests should be served within 500ms.

 ### Error budgets
 The difference between 100% availability and your SLO is your error budget.
 For example, if your SLO is 99.9% availability, your error budget is 0.1% downtime.
 This budget can be "spent" on planned maintenance, experiments, or other operational issues.

-Note: Some companies Prometheus AlertManager integrated with Pagerduty to notify when SLO budgets are exceeded.
+Note: Some companies use Prometheus AlertManager integrated with Pagerduty to notify when SLO budgets are exceeded.
 An alerting rule can be created in Prometheus to trigger when an SLO is breached.

 ### Burn Rate
 The rate at which your service is consuming your error budget.
 Short-term burn rate detects rapid spikes that could quickly deplete the error budget.
 Long-term burn rates detect slower, sustained issues that could deplete the error budget over time.